pingswept/me30-website/content/logistics/projects.md

 ---
 # Projects

+## Project #3: Build an electromechanical game

+Your task is to build a game with the following characteristics:

+*   It is controlled by a microcontroller like an Arduino or Raspberry Pi.
+(Choose the Arduino unless you're a Pi zealot.)
+*   It has at least one electromechanical element that moves, like a motor or a solenoid.
+*   It has some kind of user input, like buttons, knobs, joysticks, sensors, or the like.
+*   It is at least sort of fun to play.
+A blinking LED is not a game.
+*   (It does not need to have a custom PCB, but it can if you want.
+If it has a custom PCB, you must make a working prototype first.)

+**Milestone 2: Build a prototype: Wednesday, October 21, 11:59 PM**

+**Final due date: Monday, November 2, 11:59 PM**

+Plan to demo your playable game in pods on November 3rd and 5th.

+### More details for project #3

+If you need parts (like a sensor or a certain kind of motor), we're happy to order them for you.

 ## Project #2: Build an H-bridge motor controller

 The second project is to build a motor controller with the following characteristics: